openpreserve/scape-component-profiles/README.md

 This repository contains the profiles, the corresponding ontology and other related files.

 ## Profiles
 This folder contains the profiles that describe different component types.
-The profile specifies what metadata must be added to workflows to adhere to the profile.
-The metadata is added as semantic annotations based on the ontology.
+They specify the metadata that must be added to workflows to adhere to profiles.
+Profiles are written as XML documents that are validated against the [Taverna component profile XSD](http://ns.taverna.org.uk/2012/component/profile/ComponentProfile.xsd).

+The profile specifies mandatory workflow elements (*InputPort*, *OutputPort*, and *Activity*).
+For the component itself and each element, the *annotation*s and *semanticAnnotation*s are defined.
+Ports depth can also be restricted.
+Semantic annotations are based on the *ontology* specified in the profile.

 ## Ontology
-The ontology is used to annotate the workflows.
+The ontology is used to add semantic annotations to the workflows.